jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/cli/cli-service-module.md

 Open the body of the *mount* PUT call and edit the following fields according to your specific device: *network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password*:

 ![linux mount](linux-mount.jpg)

+#### Pushing a config to a mounted node in dry run mode

+For dry-run, you need to mount the device with following configuration

+{
+    "network-topology:node" :
+    {
+      "network-topology:node-id" : "IOS",

+      "cli-topology:host" : "{{classic_ip_wrong}}",
+      "cli-topology:port" : "22",
+      "cli-topology:transport-type" : "ssh",

+      "cli-topology:device-type" : "ios",
+      "cli-topology:device-version" : "*",

+      "cli-topology:username" : "cisco",
+      "cli-topology:password" : "cisco",

+      "cli-topology:journal-size": 150,
+      "cli-topology:dry-run-journal-size": 180
+    }
+  }

+Now issue a request, but in the URL instead of using node id, use <node-id>-dry-rung e.g. IOS1-dry-run.

 ## Supported devices